asmaHassa/Event-Countdown/README.md

 ## To Access code:
-1. Navigate to the "final-code" branch ( press "3 Branches" and select "final-code")
-2. From there, you will see all the HTML, CSS, and Javascript files will be there.
-3. Clone the branch by pressing the green "Code" button, select based on whether you are using SSH, HTTPS or Github Clone, then putting command into your terminal.
-A copy of the code should now be on your computer.
+1. Clone the branch by pressing the green "Code" button, select based on whether you are using SSH, HTTPS or Github Clone (Example: if you are using SSH, you can use git clone <link> onto terminal

-## To Access Website:
-Link: TBA
+3. Paste command onto terminal, and HTML,CSS and JS files should be uploaded to your computer.

 ## Credits:
 This project was created by Asma Hassan.